Module status: readings and slides are ready for both classes: 2025-03-18 and 2025-03-25

 Demo pages:

-Here are some more talks that discuss the state-of-the-art.
+Here are some more talks from around 2017-2018 that will help you understand how we arrived at the current state-of-the-art.
 There is some overlap in the material, but each talk is coming from a different angle, and was for a different audience.

-You now need to explore the literature for yourself, to find out what the current state of the art is.
-But you are strongly recommended to develop a good understanding of the approach covered in the course up to and including module 8 first, so that your understanding has a solid foundation.
+You now need to explore the literature for yourself, to find out what the current state-of-the -art is.
+But you are strongly recommended to develop a good understanding of the approaches covered in the course prior to this point first, so that your understanding has a solid foundation.

 Here are the key places to start looking for good papers: